jeftegoes/AwsOverview/Networking & Content Delivery/Amazon Route 53.md

   - Supported protocol: HTTP, HTTPS and TCP.
   - If > 18% of health checkers report the endpoint is healthy, Route 53 considers it.**Healthy**.
     - Otherwise, it's **Unhealthy**.
-  - Ability to choose which locations you want Route 53 to use.
+  - Ability to choose which locations we want Route 53 to use.
 - Health Checks pass only when the endpoint responds with the 2xx and 3xx status codes.
 - Health Checks can be setup to pass / fail based on the text in the first 5120 bytes of the response.
-- Configure you router/firewall to allow incoming requests from Route 53 Health Checkers.
+- Configure we router/firewall to allow incoming requests from Route 53 Health Checkers.

 ### 2.6.2.
 Calculated Health Checks